Stability of 2-Parameter Persistent Homology: A Computational Example of the Stability of Degree-Rips Bifiltrations

 \section{A Computational Example of the Stability of Degree-Rips Bifiltrations}

 In this section, we explore the stability of the degree-Rips bifiltration in an example, using the 2-parameter persistence software RIVET \cite{lesnick2015interactive,lesnick2019computing,rivet}.
-We consider three point clouds $X$, $Y$, and $Z$, shown in Figure \ref{Fig:Point_Clouds}.
-The data set $X$ consists of 475 points sampled uniformly from an annulus in $\R^2$ centered at the origin, with outer radius .5 and inner radius .4.
-We let $Y=X\cup N$, where $N$ consists of 25 points sampled uniformly from the disc of radius .4 centered at the origin. $Z$ consists of 500 points sampled uniformly from the disc of radius .5.

-We wish to consider, for each $W\in \{X,Y,Z\}$ the homology module $H_1(\nDRips(W))$ with coefficients in in $\Z/2\Z$.
+We consider three point clouds $X$, $Y$, and $Z$, shown in Figure \ref{Fig:Point_Clouds}: \begin{itemize} \item $X$ consists of 475 points sampled uniformly from an annulus in $\R^2$ with outer radius .5 and inner radius .4. \item $Y=X\cup N$, where $N$ consists of 25 points sampled uniformly from a disc of radius .4. \item $Z$ consists of 500 points sampled uniformly from a disc of radius .5. \end{itemize} We would like to consider, for each $W\in \{X,Y,Z\}$ the homology module $H_1(\nDRips(W))$ with coefficients in $\Z/2\Z$.
 However, working directly with $H_1(\nDRips(W))$ is computationally expensive, so we instead work with an approximation $H(W)$ of $H_1(\nDRips(W))$; this is explained in \cref{Sec:Bifiltrations_We_Compute}.
 In \cref{Sec:Visualization}, we illustrate the stability of degree bifiltrations in practice by using RIVET to visualize invariants of $H(X)$, $H(Y)$, and $H(Z)$.
 Then, in \cref{Sec:Stability_Analysis}, we apply the stability result \cref{Prop:Degree_Subspaces}\,(ii) to explain a small part of the similarity between $H(X)$ and $H(Y)$ observed in our visualizations.
-Recall that \cref{Prop:Degree_Subspaces}\,(ii) applies to a nested pair of data sets; in \cref{Rem:Symmetric_Version_No_Good}, at the end of this section, we observe that \cref{Thm:Degree_Rips_Stab}\,(ii), which does not require that the data be nested, does not constrain the similarity between $H(X)$ and $H(Y)$.
+Recall that \cref{Prop:Degree_Subspaces}\,(ii) applies to a nested pair of data sets; in \cref{Rem:Symmetric_Version_No_Good}, at the end of this section, we observe that \cref{Thm:Degree_Rips_Stab}\,(ii), which does not assume that the data is nested, does not constrain the similarity between $H(X)$ and $H(Y)$.

 We warn the reader that the remainder of this section is somewhat technical, in part because of the approximations involved.
 We invite the reader to skim the section on a first reading, focusing on understanding the figures.